rust-lang/book/src/ch03-05-control-flow.md

 ## Summary

 You made it!
-That was a big chapter: we covered variable bindings, scalar and compound data types, functions, comments, `if` expressions, and loops!
+That was a big chapter: we covered variables, scalar and compound data types, functions, comments, `if` expressions, and loops!
 If you'd like to get some practice with the concepts in this chapter, try building programs to do things like: